nguyenbel/CA-Age-Groups-and-Covid-19/.ipynb_checkpoints/README-checkpoint.md

 </p>

 # Covid-19 Positive Cases and California
 Insight into which age group tests positive more often for Covid-19 in California.
-Is there a significant difference between the positive cases for each age group in the United States and the positive cases for each age group in California?
+Is the positive cases for each age group in California a sample of the positive cases for each age group in the United States?

 ## Belinda Nguyen
 [Linkedin](https://www.linkedin.com/in/bnguyen05/) * [Github](https://github.com/nguyenbel) * [Slides](https://github.com/nguyenbel/)